NixOS/nix/doc/manual/source/command-ref/nix-instantiate.md

 # Examples

-Instantiate [derivation]s from a Nix expression, and build them using `nix-store`:
+Instantiate [store derivation]s from a Nix expression, and build them using `nix-store`:

 ```console
 $ nix-instantiate test.nix (instantiate)